j-andrews7/awesome-bioinformatics-benchmarks/README.md

 ## Rules for Included Papers
  - Papers must be objective comparisons of 3 or more tools/methods.
  - Papers must be **awesome**.
 This list isn't meant to chronicle every benchmarking study ever performed, only those that are particularly expansive, well done, and/or provide unique insights.
- - Papers should **not** be from authors showing why their tool/method is better than others.
+ - Papers should generally **not** be from authors showing why their tool/method is better than others.
  - Benchmarking data should be publicly available or simulation code/methods must be well-documented and reproducible.

 Additional guidelines/rules may be added as necessary.